btessa99/btessa99/README.md

 - 👋 Hello!
 I’m Benedetta
-- 👀 I’m interested in Machine Learning.
+- 👀 My main research interests are content moderation and social media analysis.
-- 🌱 I have just graduated in Artificial Intelligence and Data Engineering at the University of Pisa.
+- 🌱 I graduated in Artificial Intelligence and Data Engineering at the University of Pisa.
-- 📫 Email me at: benedetta.tessa@gmail.com.
-Bye!
+- :computer:  PhD student at University of Pisa/IIT-CNR

 <!---
 btessa99/btessa99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.